Do you ever run out of money before the end of the month? Or stare in disbelief at your dwindling balance and wonder where it’s all gone?

 General Budget Template

 If dividing into needs, wants and savings doesn’t work for you, you might want to use a budget that simply tracks all your spending categories.
-There’s a great example of this available on Etsy.
+There’s a great example of this available in our shop.

 As well as setting your own budget, the spreadsheet will show you the ideal budget based on your income.
 There are clear visualizations that show you which categories you ought to cut back on.